zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 <br>

-### 🏷Working with Microservice Integration
+### 🏷Working with GRPC Service Integration

-#### 🔹Adding Microservice Connection Code
+#### 🔹Adding GRPC Service Connection Code

-If you want to call the microservice api interface in the grpc gateway service, you must first be able to connect to the microservice, and the following grpc connection code is automatically generated.
+If you want to call the grpc service api interface in the grpc gateway service, you must first be able to connect to the grpc service, and the following grpc connection code is automatically generated.

 Navigate to the sponge UI interface, click on the left-hand menu bar **[Public]** --> **[generate grpc connection code]**.
 Fill in the module name, the name of the grpc service(s) (supporting multiple grpc service names separated by commas), and after filling in the parameters, click the `Download Code` button to generate the grpc service connection code, as shown in the image below: